British-Library-Architecture/bpm-tender/docker-nginx-alpine/html/docs.md

 ### Update - 27 Sept 2017
 New version 2 of the `/api` available to support correct `content-type` headers for XML and JSON content

+All the previous `/api/v1` resources remain unaltered and are still available to be used

 See [release notes](/docs/releasenotes) for more details

 # API Documentation